Rajgir: Geography and climate

 The modern town of Rajgir lies just to the north of the Rajgir Hills, an isolated pair of parallel ridges that rise sharply up from the flat surrounding plains.
 The ancient site of Rajgir was located in the narrow valley between the two sets of hills.
 Historically, Rajgir was thought of as lying between five hills, but different texts give them different names (the Mahābhārata even gives two different lists of five names in the same chapter), making it difficult to identify the five hills with their modern counterparts.
-The modern names are Vaibhara, Vipula, Chaṭa, Shaila, Udaya, Sona, and Ratnagiri.
+The modern names are Vaibhara, Vipula, Chaṭa (छठा-गिरि), Shaila, Udaya, Sona, and Ratnagiri.
 Of these, Ratnagiri is the highest, at about 305 m.

 Rajgir is known for its hot springs, which have held religious significance since ancient times.
 The best-known today is Brahmakuṇḍa, and there are several other springs in this area whose waters merge to form a stream.
 Another prominent spring is the Sūryakuṇḍa, which is part of a cluster of springs on the north side of the hills.
-Sūryakuṇḍa's water is stagnant and murky and a favored habitat by frogs.
+Sūryakuṇḍa's water is stagnant and murky and a favoured habitat by frogs.
 Another major water feature in the area is the Panchane River (from Pañcānanā, "having five mouths"), which flows to the east of Rajgir.

 Rajgir has a monsoon climate, with an annual rainfall of about 113 cm.
 Rainfall peaks in July and August.